peppocola/IMPure/README.md

 #### Arithmetic expression evaluation
 The interpreter can evaluate an arithmetic expression given an environment and an *AExp* (that is defined in the internal structures).
 The output can be a ```Just Int``` or an ```Nothing```.
 This evaluation is implemented using Functor(<$>) and Applicative (<*>).
+Since an arithmetic expression can contain variables or cells of an array, we will have to check in the environment their values to use it.

 ```Haskell
 aexpEval :: Env -> AExp -> Maybe Int